Project Guidelines, Part 2

 expected to join with each other.

-join -- otherwise all of your interesting queries will have empty results!
+otherwise all of your interesting queries will have empty results!

-relation, then use the generated values in one relation to select
+and then use the generated values

-joining values for the other relation.
+to provide joining values for another relation.

-For example, you could generate course
+For example, you could first generate department names and IDs for the Department relation

 Refer as needed to the information under the heading,